FalkorDB/docs/design/index.md

 - Tabular result sets
 - Uses the popular graph query language [openCypher](https://neo4j.com/docs/developer-manual/3.4/cypher/)

-## A Little Taste: RedisGraph in Action
+## A Little Taste: FalkorDB in Action

-Let’s look at some of the key concepts of RedisGraph using this example over the redis-cli tool:
+Let’s look at some of the key concepts of FalkorDB using this example over the redis-cli tool:

 ### Constructing a graph